neelsoumya/cosmic_loneliness_equation/README.md

 cd cosmic_loneliness_equation
 ```

-* Go to this new directory and set working directory to this directory in R in R Studio.
+* Go to this new directory and set working directory to this directory in R Studio.

 ```r
 setwd('~/cosmic_loneliness_equation')
 ```

-In R Studio run the script `script.R`
+In R Studio run the script `script.R` (by clicking on the `Source` button)

 or